Cottage Lake Algae Watch:

 - Scoop your pet’s poop and dispose of it in the trash or into the septic system.

 - Keep your septic system maintained and functioning properly.
-Have it checked every three to five years and don’t put anything down the toilet that the system
+Have it checked every three to five years.

 Algae Blooms and Cyanobacteria (blue-green algae):